 Loading and Storing Quality Checks

 DQX provides flexible methods to load and save quality checks (rules) defined as metadata (a list of dictionaries) from different storage backends, making it easier to manage, share, and reuse checks across workflows and environments.
+For the checks table schema and relationships to other DQX tables, see Table Schemas and Relationships.

 Saving quality checks to a storage